lanewhitmore/ads-509-final/README.md

           ---
           Review n
           </pre>
-     Ensure that there are at least 10 reviews for accurate analysis.
      Click the "Submit" button to initiate the analysis.

      The API will process the reviews and provide the following results:
      - Sentiment analysis: Each review will be classified as "good" or "bad" based on sentiment.
-     - Important words: The API will display the words that contribute to the sentiment classification.

      - Review themes: The API will provide insights into the underlying themes discovered through topic modeling.